twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 In practice:

 - the RBP is an internal abstraction (not necessarily a freely transferable token),
-- attn can wrap it as a standardised “yield-bearing token” type if the infra provider expects that (e.g. a SY-like token).
+- attn can wrap it as a standardised “yield-bearing token” type if the infra provider expects that (e.g. an SY-like token in Exponent’s model).

 Each RBP is tagged by: